WeAreHarmony-net/ticketbot/README.md

 All you need to do is open the file `run.bat` and it should open a terminal.
 You should see: `DB | Connected` and `DISCORD | BotName#1111`
 If not, you need to look back on the steps and make sure you did everything.

+#Copyright
+Copyright (C) 2022 WeAreHarmony.net

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.